polterguy/polterguy.github.io/_posts/2022-02-25-the-world-is-a-village.md

 If you want to help Ukraine today, and you've got no idea where to start, my suggestion to you is to start out by hiring a Ukrainian.
-Ukrainians in general are extremely skilled, with high work motivation, willing to do whatever it takes to get the job done - So as you're helping Ukraine by hiring software developers, and/or other companies and resources from Ukraine, you also paradoxically help yourself and your company.
+Ukrainians in general are extremely skilled, with high work motivation, willing to do whatever it takes to get the job done - So as you're helping Ukraine by hiring software developers, and/or companies and resources from Ukraine, you also paradoxically help yourself and your company.
 This is probably the most important thing you can do as of today.
 I also want to emphasise that I have dozens of Russian friends, and most of them are just as afraid and disgusted by what happened in Ukraine the last couple of days as me and you.
 Don't let them divide us please.
 We're all living in